 - Job Placement rates for graduates

 Net Price Calculator

 Student tool provided for students to research cost to attend Bakersfield College

 College Policy on acceptance of transfer credits including military credits.

 Bakersfield College will grant veterans 12 elective credits for military service.
-A review of DD-214 member page 4 (Report of Separation from the Armed Forces) will be made by the Office of Admissions and Records.
+A review of DD-214 member page 4 (Report of Separation from the Armed Forces) will be made by the Office of Admissions & Records.
 Credit evaluations will conform to the regulations set forth by the State Approval Agency of the California State Department of Education and the recommendations of the American Council on Education.
 A Veteran student who has successfully completed Basic Military Training/Recruit Training, with any character discharge, excluding dishonorable, will be awarded 12-semester units as listed below:

 - HLEDB1 (3 Units),

 - General Education (7 Units)